Moul Falls: Access

 The trail to Moul Falls starts at a well-signed parking lot on Clearwater Valley Road (also called Wells Gray Park Road).
-The hike takes 1 hour each way.
+The hike takes 1 hour each way and descends 120 m to the bottom of the falls.
 A narrow canyon funnels Grouse Creek to the brink of the falls, so a view from above is difficult.
 The stairs to the bottom of Moul Falls were built in 1997 by the Neave family who own the adjoining land, Interior Whitewater Expeditions which operates rafting trips on the Clearwater River, and the Friends of Wells Gray Park.
 Later that year, Wells Gray Park was expanded to include Moul Falls and the stairs are now maintained by B.C.
 Parks.
 From July until winter, it is possible to walk behind the falls and into the large cave that has been eroded by the spray.
 The plunge pool is a pleasant swim on a hot summer day.

 A foot bridge crosses Grouse Creek just above the falls.
 Trails lead to McDiarmid Falls (downstream from Moul Falls) and along the cliffs above the Clearwater River.

-In winters that are very cold and snowy, Moul Falls builds a giant ice cone which may reach halfway up the falls.
+In winters that are very cold and snowy, Moul Falls builds a giant ice cone which sometimes stretches from top to bottom.
 The best access is using snowshoes.
 Cross-country skiers with expert skills can get to the falls, but the trail has several steep downhill sections.